 Although Fort Hill United Methodist Church began in 1899, services were not always held in the current building.
 In May of 1953, a fund-raising campaign began for a new Church Sanctuary.
 The first service in the new Sanctuary was held on March 10, 1955.
 That Sanctuary is still in use today.

 The Fort Hill United Methodist Church Sanctuary is used for worship services, communion, weddings, baptisms, funerals, special music events and more.
-The congregation that worships in the Fort Hill UMC church building are welcoming, loving, and consider three main principles: Connecting people with a living God and a community of believers, Growing as followers of Jesus Christ, and Serving out of love for God and based to our individual gifts.
+The congregation that worships in the Fort Hill UMC church building is welcoming, loving, and considers three main principles: connecting people with a living God and a community of believers, growing as followers of Jesus Christ, and serving out of love for God by using our unique individual gifts.

-The Sanctuary building includes 8 amazing stained-glass windows that depict scenes from the life of Jesus.
-Each window is made up of colorful and detailed sections of glass put together in a way to reveal a picture of Jesus’s life.
-In the morning, when the sun is hitting the building the windows are truly a sight to behold for those in the Sanctuary.
+The Sanctuary building includes 8 amazing stained-glass windows that tell the story of Jesus’ birth, life, crucifixion, resurrection, and ascension.
+Each window is composed of colorful and detailed sections of glass that reveal the story of Jesus.
+On Sunday mornings, sunlight illumines the stained-glass windows providing an inspiring atmosphere for worship.
 Although these are not the only stained-glass windows in the church, they are the most prominent.
 We invite you to walk around the church building to view and enjoy the beauty of these windows.

-An impressively large and colorful stained-glass window of Jesus as Shephard holding a lamb and staff blesses the wall right behind the choir area.
-There is quite a lot to examine in this window and the smaller accent windows surrounding it.
-From the amazing range of colors in the sky to the detailed plants to the wool on the sheep, there is fine art and craftmanship to admire.
+A large and colorful stained-glass window of Jesus the Good Shepherd holding a lamb and staff graces the front wall of the sanctuary.
+There is much to examine in this window and the four accent windows surrounding it that depict the New Testament Gospels of Matthew, Mark, Luke, and John.
+From the amazing range of colors in the sky, to the detailed plants, to the wool on the sheep, there is fine artistry to admire.

-Visit us Fort Hill UMC for a church service on Sundays or come examine the beautiful Church Sanctuary on another day.
+Join with us on Sunday for worship beginning at 10:30 a.m. or come experience the beautiful sanctuary on another day.
 We look forward to seeing you.

 11 “I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 12 The hired hand, who is not the shepherd and does not own the sheep, sees the wolf coming and leaves the sheep and runs away—and the wolf snatches them and scatters them.
 13 The hired hand runs away because a hired hand does not care for the sheep.
 14 I am the good shepherd.
 I know my own and my own know me, 15 just as the Father knows me and I know the Father.
 And I lay down my life for the sheep.
 16 I have other sheep that do not belong to this fold.
 I must bring them also, and they will listen to my voice.
 So there will be one flock, one shepherd.”